jelix/JelixDatabase/README.md

-Lightweight PHP abstraction layer to access and query SQL databases..
+Lightweight PHP abstraction layer to access and query SQL databases.

 It supports Mysql, Postgresql, Sqlite.
 Support of Sql Server and OCI are coming.